Leroyal/DT-DIGITAX-WEBSITE/README.md

  1. We need to use bn-ng-idle tool in app component
  2. If session idle for 15 minutes or more than that it is figure out by this tool.

+ ### For UserTaxDetails

+ 1. Create tax-prepare-profile component .To do that ,we need to use the following command :ng g c tax-prepare-profile/tax-prepare-profile
+ 2. User personal info,tax info is figure out by this tool.

 <a name="error-handling"></a>